-In annuloplasty, the surgeon tightens or reinforces the ring around a valve in the heart.
+In annuloplasty, the surgeon tightens, reshapes or reinforces the ring around a valve in the heart.

-An annuloplasty is a procedure to tighten or reinforce the ring (annulus) around a valve in the heart.
+An annuloplasty is a procedure to tighten, reshape or reinforce the ring (annulus) around a valve in the heart.
 It may be done during other procedures to repair a heart valve.

 Why it's done

-An annuloplasty is done to reshape, reinforce or tighten the ring around a heart valve.
+An annuloplasty is done to reshape, reinforce or tighten the ring around a damaged or diseased heart valve.

-The ring around a valve in the heart (annulus) can widen and change from its normal shape.
-This may occur when the heart is enlarged or if you have a leaky valve.
+The ring around a valve in the heart (annulus) can widen and change from its usual shape.
+This may occur when the heart is enlarged or if you have a leaky valve (valve regurgitation).
 When the ring is widened, the valve flaps attached to the ring may not open and close correctly.
 As a result, blood can leak backward through the valve.

-An annuloplasty may be recommended to fix the valve.
-Doctors may perform annuloplasty alone or with other techniques to repair a heart valve.
+An annuloplasty may be done to fix the valve.
+An annuloplasty may be done with other techniques to repair a heart valve.